-Nothing in this world is perfect; everything that was or is has flaws.
-It’s the law of nature; it’s the law of life.
-This law also applies to videogames because humans who are hindered by those laws create them.
+Nothing in this world is perfect; everything that was, or is, has flaws.
+It is the law of nature; it is the law of life.
+This law also applies to video games as human beings who are hindered by these laws create them.

 Now, calling a video game perfect is a mighty big statement, but as this review will explain in detail, calling the Legend of Zelda: Ocarina of Time anything less than perfect would be a crime.

 My definition of a perfect game is a game that is as good as it can be in every department at the time of release, and The Legend of Zelda: Ocarina of Time manages to accomplish that, and more.